sylvaticus/juliatutorial/interfacing-julia-with-other-languages.md

       # use header instead of column index
       append!(df_dict[col_index[j]],cell[:value])
   end
 end
 # and convert to a DataFrame
 df = DataFrame(df_dict)
 ```

-The first thing it to declare we are using PyCall and to `@pyimport` the python module we want to work with.
+The first thing, is to declare we are using PyCall and to `@pyimport` the python module we want to work with.
-We can then directly call its functions with the usual syntax module.function().
+We can then directly call its functions with the usual Python syntax `module.function()`.

 Type conversions are automatically performed for numeric, boolean, string, IO stream, date/period, and function types, along with tuples, arrays/lists, and dictionaries of these types.

-Other types are converted to the generic PyObject type, as is the case for the `doc` object returned by the module function.
+Other types are instead converted to the generic PyObject type, as it is the case for the `doc` object returned by the module function.

-You can then access its attributes and methos with `myPyObject[:attibute]` and `myPyObject[:method]()` rispectivelly.
+You can then access its attributes and methods with `myPyObject[:attibute]` and `myPyObject[:method]()` respectively.